-1. Co-ordination by common purpose: The oldest as well as the most important device for achieving co-ordination is the supervisor.
+- 1. Co-ordination by common purpose: The oldest as well as the most important device for achieving co-ordination is the supervisor.
 The main duty of a supervisor is to see that his subordinates are working in an efficient manner.
 He directs them, commands them and controls their efforts.
 According to Webber, by commanding, managers and supervisors can co-ordinate the efforts of their instructions and by direction and motivation they can co-ordinate their efforts.
 If the span of management is limited, this technique will be very effective in comparison to others.
 In the words of L.A.
-Allen, "A manager, in managing, must co-ordinate the work for which he is accountable, by balancing, timing and integrating it."

-2. Co-ordination through managerial functions: Of the different phases of managerial functions, some aspects like communication, leadership and authority delegation also have unique contribution towards co-ordination.
+Allen, "A manager, in managing, must co-ordinate the work for which he is accountable, by balancing, timing and integrating it." - 2.
+Co-ordination through managerial functions: Of the different phases of managerial functions, some aspects like communication, leadership and authority delegation also have unique contribution towards co-ordination.
 Effective communication is basic to proper co-ordination.
-Communication of information is necessary both for making adjustments in plans and for preparing programmes for future.

-(A) Planning is necessary to ensure proper utilization of human and non-human resources.
-In this pursuit, it brings about coordination in the organization.

-(b) Organizing relates to determining and providing human and non-human resources to the organizational structure.
-For this, coordination is needed.

-(c) Staffing involves manning the organization structure through proper and effective selection, appraisal and development of personnel to fill the roles designed in the structure.
+Communication of information is necessary both for making adjustments in plans and for preparing programmes for future. - (A) Planning is necessary to ensure proper utilization of human and non-human resources.
+In this pursuit, it brings about coordination in the organization. - (b) Organizing relates to determining and providing human and non-human resources tithe organizational structure.
+For this, coordination is needed. - (c) Staffing involves manning the organization structure through proper and effective selection, appraisal and development of personnel to fill the roles designed in the structure.
 Effective staffing involves coordinating these sub-functions effectively.

-(d) Direction is that inert-personnel aspect of management which deals directly with influencing, guiding, supervising, motivating sub-ordinate for the achievement of organizational goals, one of which is coordination.

-(e) Controlling is the measurement & correction of performance activities of subordinates in order to make sure that the enterprise objectives and plans desired to obtain them as being accomplished.
-Effective controlling paves way for effective coordination.

-3. Co-ordination by simplified organization: Organization is a very important device for achieving coordination.
+- (d) Direction is that inert-personnel aspect of management which deals directly with influencing, guiding, supervising, motivating sub-ordinate for the achievement of organizational goals, one of which is coordination. - (e) Controlling is the measurement & correction of performance activities of subordinates in order to make sure that the enterprise objectives and plans desired to obtain them as being accomplished.
+Effective controlling paves way for effective coordination. - 3.
+Co-ordination by simplified organization: Organization is a very important device for achieving co-ordination.
 In the modern large-scale organizations, there is tendency towards over-specialization.
 It leads to bureaucracy and division in different departments.
 So, some benefits of specialization should be sacrificed and such an organizational structure should be developed in which the authority and functions of several departments will be clearly defined but interacting.
-Re-arrangement of departments may also be considered to bring about a greater harmony among the various wings of the organization.

-4. Harmonized programmes and policies: Excellent opportunities for co-ordination are provided by the process of planning.
+Re-arrangement of departments may also be considered to bring about a greater harmony among the various wings of the organization. - 4.
+Harmonized programmers and policies: Excellent opportunities for co-ordination are provided by the process of planning.
 The plans prepared by different individuals and departments should be checked up for consistency.
-The management must ensure that all plans add up to the unified programme.

-5. Co-ordination by group meetings: Group meetings are also effective for achieving a high quality of co-ordination.
-Such meetings bring the officials together and provide opportunities for co-ordination.

-6. Co-ordination through liaison men: For external co-ordination it is a very important and a popular device nowadays.
-Mostly, large organization employs liaison officers to maintain relations with government and other agencies.

-7. Voluntary co-ordination: Co-ordination by self-co-ordination was proposed by Brown and Sinon.
+The management must ensure that all plans add up to the unified programme. - 5.
+Co-ordination by group meetings: Group meetings are also effective for achieving a high quality of co-ordination.
+Such meetings bring the officials together and provide opportunities for co-ordination. - 6.
+Co-ordination through liaison men: For external co-ordination it is a very important and popular device nowadays.
+Mostly, large organization employs liaison officers to maintain relations with government and other agencies. - 7.
+Voluntary co-ordination: Co-ordination by self-co-ordination was proposed by Brown and Sinon.
 Co-ordination should not be imposed from the above.
 Ideal co-ordination is the voluntary co-ordination.
 This can be secured by installing dominant objectives among people, developing, generally accepted customs, encouraging informal contacts, providing for inter-personal and inter-departmental contacts and using committees for informal exchange of ideas and views.

-(1) There are seven functions of management; which is known as 'POSDCORB' +'C'which stands for planning, organizing, staffing, directing, coordinating / communicating, reporting, budgeting and +'c' indicates.....

-(2) Planning is deciding in..... what is to be done?

-(3) An Organization Structure shows the authority responsibility...... between the various positions in the organization by showing who reports whom.

-(4) Deviations can be defined as the gap..... actual performance and the standards laid down.

-(5) Scientific principles represent basic truth about a particular field of.....